What is Bitcoin? A Quick Outline

 Each user is identified by the address of his or her wallet, which is a string of letters and numbers.
 Although there are no names, these transactions can be tracked.

 What’s more, most cryptocurrency exchanges are required by law to perform KYC identity checks on their customers, and anyone who sends BTC from their address to an exchange, they can easily be tracked this way if necessary.

-This makes Bitcoin one of the least favourable currencies for anyone wanting to get around law enforcement.
+This makes it one of the least favourable currencies for anyone wanting to get around law enforcement.

 Bitcoin is Divisible and Programmable

-Because Bitcoin is divisible and it is money created on the Internet, it is also programmable.
+Because BTC is divisible and it is money created on the Internet, it is also programmable.
 Every single byte can be programmed, and this facilitates so many possibilities, it’s impossible to quantify.

 As we know, with BTC transactions it eradicates the need of human intervention.
 Therefore, we can imagine a future where all smart meters will be able to communicate with each other, and pay our bills without having to think about it.